Consonance/consonance/container-admin/README.md

     #    --extra-file /root/.aws/config=/home/ubuntu/.aws/config=false

-TODO: there's some sort of problem with the admin user getting wiped, need to disable in web.yml

 TODO: I need a /root/.aws/config file after all -- DONE

-TODO: chmod the key.pem -- DONE

 TODO: note about security group ssh to itself

 TODO: how to get Youxia to launch m1.xlarge and have it attach all 4 ephemerial drives, only 1 is attached -- WORKED AROUND

 TODO: the ecryptfs setup is using a hard-coded password for now, see lvm/tasks/mount.yml

-TODO: need to download the latest CLI and depenencies for Dockstore and then write an updated launcher that uses it instead of the CWL launcher from an older release